Owen Hardy: Second World War

-Returning to the UK he became an instructor with 61 OTU at RAF Rednal.
+Returning to the UK he became an instructor at No. 61 OTU at Rednal.
 He was detached from there in August 1943 to attend the Central Gunnery School (CGS) at RAF Sutton Bridge.
-In April 1944 Hardy was posted to 485 Squadron with whom he remained until August 1945.
+In April 1944 Hardy was posted to No. 485 Squadron.
+It was operating Spitfire Mk IXs from Selsey, flying to targets in France in a fighter-bomber as part of the 2nd Tactical Air Force.
+Following the successful invasion of Normandy, the squadron began to fly from airfields there on low-level operations, supporting the Allied ground forces as they advanced across France, into Belgium and then the Netherlands.
 After the end of hostilities he was awarded the Bar to his DFC.

-Hardy's air combat victories during the war came to 3 definite, 3 shared, 1 probable, 5 damaged and 1 destroyed on the ground.
+Hardy is credited with the destruction of six aircraft, three of which were shared with other pilots.
+He damaged one aircraft and destroyed one more on the ground.
+He is also credited with the probable destruction of one aircraft.

+Postwar career

 Hardy returned to New Zealand in December 1945 to attend university.
 He returned to the UK in 1947 and joined the Royal Air Force.
-Following a flying refresher course he was posted to 54 Squadron to fly the de Havilland Vampire.
-April 1948 saw Hardy detached and posted to 247 Squadron to lead a flight.
+Following a flying refresher course he was posted to No. 54 Squadron to fly the de Havilland Vampire.
+April 1948 saw Hardy detached and posted to No. 247 Squadron to lead a flight.
 He returned to 54 Squadron in August of the same year.
 From 54 Squadron he returned to 72 Squadron in November 1948 as a flight commander.

 The 1950s began with Hardy becoming an instructor in the Vampire Technical Flight at RAF Stradishall in February 1950.
-In January 1951 Hardy was posed to Gütersloh in West Germany as tasked with reforming 71 Squadron.
-In 1953 he converted from the de Havilland Vampire to the Canadair Sabre at RAF Wildenrath.
+In January 1951 Hardy was posed to Gütersloh in West Germany as tasked with reforming No. 71 Squadron.
+He was awarded the Air Force Cross in the 1953 New Year Honours.
+He was also promoted to squadron leader.
+Later in the year, he converted from the de Havilland Vampire to the Canadair Sabre at RAF Wildenrath.
 Hardy was then posted to the Air Defence Operations Centre at RAF Fighter Command Headquarters.

 In January 1956 he attended the RAF Staff College before serving in the Air Ministry from 1957 to 1960.
 From the Air Ministry Hardy was posted to RAF Watton as Wing Commander Operations with the Missile Wing.
 In July 1963, Hardy was posted to the Headquarters at RAF Episkopi on Cyprus.

 After Cyprus, Hardy attended the Senior Officers' War Course at Greenwich from September 1965 to March 1966.
-After the course he was posted to RAF North Coates as commanding officer.
+Afterwards he was posted to RAF North Coates as its commanding officer.